Design & Build Quality

 The camera does a satisfactory job and for a smartphone can capture average-looking photos (except when in bad lighting situations, it's probably best to leave the Note 3 in your pocket).

-The battery should last as long as its predecessor when taking the processor, display and battery capacity into consideration.
+The Galaxy Note 3 features a 3200 mAh battery which should last as long as its predecessor when taking the processor and display into consideration.
 What's important to point out is the fact that it incorporates a new USB 3.0 port, which in theory ensures for a higher data transfer rate (500 Mb/s instead of 60 Mb/s) and faster charger (900 mA instead of 500 mA).
 Whether the Note 3 can really charge faster in practice is yet to be seen.